Kyphosis in Children

 The goal of treatment is to stop the curve from getting worse and prevent deformity.
 Treatment may include:

-• Observation and repeated exams.
-Your child will need to see his or her healthcare provider regularly.
+- Observation and repeated exams.
+Your child will need to see their healthcare provider regularly.
 Whether the curve gets worse depends on the amount of skeletal growth, or how skeletally mature your child is.
 Curving of the spine often slows down or stops after a child reaches puberty.
-Pain is commonly treated with over-the-counter medicines such as ibuprofen.
+Pain is commonly treated with over-the-counter medicines, such as ibuprofen.

-• Exercises.
-If your child’s kyphosis is because of slouching, certain exercises can fix his or her posture.
+- Exercises.
+If your child’s kyphosis is because of slouching, certain exercises can fix their posture.

-• Bracing.
-If your child is still growing, he or she may need a brace for some time.
+- Bracing.
+If your child is still growing, they may need a brace for some time.

 Key points about kyphosis in children

-• A child can be born with kyphosis.
-Or he or she can develop it because of other health problems.
+- A child can be born with kyphosis.
+Or they can develop it because of other health problems.
 Slouching can also lead to it.

 Next steps